National Hispanic Heritage Month

-This year's National Theme is "Diversity United, Building America's Future Today".
-The Theme refers to the vital role Hispanics play in the moments that shape our country, and during Hispanic American Heritage Month the U.S. Army recognizes the achievements and contributions of these individuals.
-America’s diversity is a source of strength, and Hispanic Americans have not hesitated to defend and show their allegiance to this nation in many ways, but especially through military service.
+The U.S. Army recognizes the achievements and contributions of Hispanic Americans.
+America’s diversity is a source of strength, and Hispanic Americans have not hesitated to defend and show their allegiance to this nation in many ways, but especially through their military service.

-The observance commences on 15 September to coincide with the day several Latin American countries celebrate their Independence Day.
-Costa Rica, El Salvador, Guatemala, Honduras, Nicaragua celebrate their Independence Day on 15 September, Mexico on 16 September (not on 5 May/”Cinco de Mayo”), and Chile on 18 September.
-Columbus Day, "Día de la Raza", is also celebrated during Hispanic Heritage Month.
+The observance commences on September 15 to coincide with the day several Latin American countries celebrate their Independence Day.
+Costa Rica, El Salvador, Guatemala, Honduras, Nicaragua celebrate their Independence Day on September 15, Mexico on September 16 (not on May 5 or “Cinco de Mayo”), and Chile on September 18.
+Columbus Day, “Día de la Raza”, is also celebrated during Hispanic Heritage Month.

 For years, the Army has forged relationships with Hispanic associations, and will continue to support and sponsor professional development forums.
 Through these relationships, the Army further increases awareness among key Hispanic audiences of the educational and career opportunities available in the Army.